French rail strike bites amid labour law standoff

-BRUSSELS Striking rail workers halted about half of French train services on Wednesday in a dispute over working time as a standoff between the militant CGT union and the Socialist government over a proposed labour law reform escalated.
+BRUSSELS, June 1 Striking rail workers halted about half of all French train services on Wednesday in a dispute over working time as a standoff between the militant CGT union and the Socialist government over a proposed labour law reform dragged on.

-CGT members voted to start rolling strikes at the country's 19 nuclear power plants from Wednesday evening to press demands to scrap the labour bill, and airline pilots announced a work stoppage late next week in a separate dispute over pay curbs.

-That would coincide with the first days of the Euro 2016 soccer championship in France.

 Three of the four rail unions called their members out on an open-ended strike over a planned reorganisation even though the government has intervened to press SNCF management to protect train drivers' weekends off.
 Managers say that concession could make the heavily indebted company uncompetitive when it has to open up to private competition in 2020 under EU rules.